Alcoholism Treatment and The 12 Steps

 Second, by interacting with clients that have been in recovery for long periods of time, our clients see that recovery is possible and find inspiration from other people.
 Third, after finishing alcoholism treatment, 12-step community meetings are a vital part of continued recovery.

-We recommend that all of our clients regularly attend 12-step meetings as part of their aftercare, and introducing them to the process during treatment helps facilitate their participation afterwards.
+We recommend that all of our clients regularly attend 12-step meetings as part of their aftercare, and introducing them to the process during treatment helps facilitate their participation afterward.

 There are 12-step meetings all over the country so finding one close to the home of a client is simple.
 When they return home they have an immediate support group available, including the opportunity to have a sponsor that will help mentor a recovering alcoholic to maintain their sobriety.

-If you or a loved one is suffering from alcoholism, please call the counselors at Destination Hope: The Women’s Program.
+If you or a loved one is suffering from alcoholism, please call the counselors at Destination Hope.
 We are available to talk with you 24 hours a day and help you find the right program for your individual needs.